btcpayserver/btcpayserver-doc/docs/CreateWallet.md

 - [Hot Wallet](#hot-wallet)
 - [Watch-only wallet](#watch-only-wallet)

-### Hot Wallet
+### 🔥 Hot Wallet

 If you do not have an existing wallet, you can generate a new one within your BTCPay Server.
 Whether you have an existing wallet or not, the quickest way to get a wallet connected to your store is to create a new wallet.
 You can always replace it with an alternative wallet after receiving a few small payments to your server, if you just want to get your store ready quickly.
-[Advanced Settings](#⚙️-advanced-settings)

 This type of wallet is also necessary to use features such as [Payjoin](./Payjoin.md) and [Liquid](https://github.com/btcpayserver/btcpayserver/issues/1282).